shrine-maiden-heavy-industries/torii-hdl/docs/platforms/fpga/lattice-machxo-2-3l.md

 # Lattice MachXO2 and MachXO3L

-The {py:mod}`torii.platform.vendor.lattice_machxo_2_3l` module provides a base platform to support Lattice MachXO2 and MachXO3L devices.
+The {py:mod}`torii.platform.vendor.lattice_machxo_2_3l` module provides a base platform to support Lattice MachXO2 and MachXO3L devices with the[Diamond] toolchain.

-The [Diamond] toolchain is supported.

 ```{eval-rst}